Volume 13, Issue 1 (3-2025) jmsthums 2025, 13(1): 24-32 | Back to browse issues page

 3- Department of Basic Sciences, Neyshabur University of Medical Sciences, Neyshabur, Iran

-Background & Aim: Enterobius vermicularis is the most common helminthic infection in children.
-This study aims to determine the prevalence of Enterobiasis in kindergarten children in Lahijan city.
+Background & Aim: Enterobius vermicularis is the most prevalent parasitic worm infection in children.
+Therefore, this study aims to determine the prevalence of spread of enterobiasis in the kindergartens in Lahijan city.

 Type of Study: Research | Subject: Special